kostiakoval/swift-evolution/proposals/xxxx-package-manager-manifest-api-redesign.md

     Some general observations:

-    * Every package manager supports the tilde `~` operator in some form.
+    * Every package manager we looked at for this supports the tilde `~` operator in some form.
-    * Most people never understand `~`.
     * The widely accepted suggestion on how to constrain your versions is "use `~>`, it does the right thing".
-    * Swift package manager will probably have more novice users, because it comes built-in.
+    * It's not clear to us why this has so much traction as "the right thing", as it can prevent upgrades that should be compatible (one minor version to next minor version).
+    * Most users may not really understand `~`, and just use it per recommendations.
+      See e.g. how Google created a [6-minute instructional video](https://www.youtube.com/watch?v=x4ARXyovvPc)
+      about this operator for CocoaPods.
-    * A lot of people even explicitly set a concrete version simply because they don't know better.
+    * A lot of people even explicitly set a single exact version simply because they don't know better.
+This leads to "dependency hell" (unresolvable dependencies due to conflicting requirements for a package in the dependency graph).
+    * The Swift Package Manager will probably have many novice users, because it comes built-in to Swift.
-    * We think caret (`^`) has the right behaviour and is the intended use case most of the time.
+    * We think caret `^` has the right behaviour most of the time.
+That is, you should be able to specify a minimum version, and you should be willing to let your package use anything after that up to the next major version.
+This policy works if packages correctly follow semantic versioning, and it prevents "dependency hell" by expressing permissive constraints.
-    * We need to support caret in some form and also have convenience for some of the common cases like tilde (`~`).
+    * We also think caret `^` is syntactically non-obvious, and we'd prefer a syntax that doesn't require reading a manual for novices to understand, even if that means we break with the syntactic convention established by the other package managers which support caret `^`.
+    * We'd like a convenient syntax for caret `^`, but to still support the use case that tilde `~` is used for; but tilde `~` (or a single exact version) should be less convenient than caret `^`, to encourge permissive dependency constraints.

     What we propose:

-    * We will introduce a factory method which takes a lower bound version and forms a range that goes upto the next major version i.e. caret.
+    * We will introduce a factory method which takes a lower bound version and forms a range that goes upto the next major version (i.e. caret).

       ```swift
       // 1.0.0 ..< 2.0.0